JeongHo-SEO/JeongHo-SEO.github.io/README.md

 # Personal Website Repository

-### Pages (for personal)
+### Pages
+    1. Publications
+        - Journal Papers
+        - Conference Papers
+        - Working Papers
-    1. Curriculum-Vitae   # CV
+    2. Curriculum-Vitae   # CV
-    2. Papers             # Collaborated Papers
+    3. Projects           # Main Projects
-    3. Books              # Personally Published
+    4. Books              # Personally Published
+    5. Teaching
-    4. Blog               # Academic Topics
+    6. Blog               # Book Summary, Paper Review and etc. - Academic Topics
-    5. Private            # NO Rendering, Do not include in the website
+    7. Archive            # NO Rendering, Do not include in the website

 ### How to Design - Have to Be Created
 - **.github/workflows/Quarto-Publish.yml**: Use this file for **Actions**